 The Baroque period is mainly the point at which the orchestra was born, opera started in a major way and the concerto allowed soloists to appropriately flaunt.
 In this article, We want to share with you some of the most famous baroque pieces.

-Baroque music was written in many forms by many composers over the course of 150 years (From around 1600 to 1750) collecting all forms of music and ideas.
+Baroque music was written in many forms by many composers like Bach, Vivaldi and Handel, over the course of 150 years, From the period’s beginnings in the early 1600s to when the Classical period style began to take over in the mid 1700s, collecting all forms of music and ideas.
 As time progresses, popular baroque music ideas are picked up and expounded, then further studied and expanded.
-Here are our list of best baroque music you should know.
+Discover our list of 7 best baroque music to get you in the Baroque mood.

 Johann Sebastian Bach’s Six Solo Cello Suites are some of the most emotionally classical music works in the Baroque repertoire.
 He composed these pieces for Unaccompanied Cello between 1717–23, based on six dance movements.

 It is intriguing that Bach was interested in cello instrument although he was not known to have played!!

 However, The most famous movement, the ‘Prelude’ from Suite No. 1 in G, is a great example of Bach’s genius.

 2. Vivaldi – Four Seasons

 The Four Seasons, composed in 1723, is one of Baroque legend Antonio Vivaldi’s most famous works for violin.
 It is a collection of violin concertos; in reality, it is music’s first tone poem – that is, music with a narrative or illustrative basis.
 Each concerto of his Four Seasons corresponds to a different season.

 3. Canon in D major – Johann Pachelbel

 The canon was originally scored for three violins and basso continuo.